Applied-Artificial-Intelligence-Eurecat/AquaSPICE-DataQA/README.md

 The RTM platform focuses on real-time monitoring and operational modelling.
 It is integrated within the AquaSPICE ecosystem and it is based on the [FIWARE initiative](https://www.fiware.org/).

+## DataQA

 To guarantee that data ingested by the RTM platform is valid and can be confidently used by end users through dashboards, as well as by intelligent services to reason over it, the context broker [Orion](https://github.com/FIWARE/context.Orion-LD) has in its core the Data Quality Assurance module (DataQA).
 This module evaluates the input data (coming from on-site sensors) in real time and produces transformed time series with quality metrics associated to the original readings (e.g., flag invalid readings).
 This evaluation is implemented using a bag of algorithms and techniques offered by the DataQA module including feature engineering and outliers’ detection and correction.

+The DataQA module analyzes input sample data for multiple entities as needed for the Case Study.
+During RTM deployment, a configuration file specifies each analysis process (as specified below), including its ID, algorithms to be used alongside with its hyperparameters, and target entities and properties.
+The data structure is also detailed in details below.
+This configuration makes the DataQA module generalizable and flexible to accept and work with different ```<<entityType>>``` and ```<<Property>>```.

 ## Fiware